 This is the second installment of a three-part series that is breaking down what the Growth Management Act Illegal Growth Loophole is, what it looks like in practice, and how Futurewise is working to fix the loophole in 2022 to protect our rural lands and communities.
 The first installment was Goodbye Farmland, Hello Mega-Mansions.

 In our first article of this series, we discussed what the Vesting Rights Doctrine is and how it undermines the intent of the Growth Management Act (GMA) to manage urban growth and reduce sprawl.
 For a brief recap, this is how it works:

-With a bit better grasp of what we mean when we say ‘vesting loophole,’ let’s dive into the damaging impacts that it has had in communities across the state.
+With a bit better grasp of what we mean when we say ‘vesting loophole,’ (ie. illegal growth loophole) let’s dive into the damaging impacts that it has had in communities across the state.

 Spokane County expanded its urban growth areas (UGAs) in July 2013.
 The expansions had many problems including no funding for the new schools that the UGA expansions would require, even though existing schools in areas outside of the expansions had available capacity.
 One of the expansions also threatened the viability of Fairchild Air Force Base, the county’s largest employer.

 It took just over four months for the Growth Management Hearings Board (GMHB) to decide the expansions violated state law and to issue an order of invalidity which prevented new subdivisions from vesting.
 However, during this short time prior to the board issuing its order, subdivisions that will create 640 new lots vested to the illegal UGA expansions.
 That is an average of five lots a day.
 Because the permits had been vested prior to the GMHB decision, the development proceeded despite the ruling.